 File 2.
 Research plan (one page), and a writing sample (paper, article, or book/thesis chapter of reasonable length).

 You may apply for this position until March 31, 2020 by sending your application to the Email: email@example.com, subject: “Jan Tinbergen: the thinker”.

 The Erasmus University Rotterdam (EUR), named after Rotterdam-born humanist and theologian Erasmus, is a research university with a strong international orientation and a pronounced social focus, both in its education and research activities.
 On the lively, modern campus, more than 28.000 students and scholars of more than 100 nationalities are constantly encouraged to develop their talents and meet their ambition.
 Our more than 2700 scientists and employees work together with all our students to solve challenges faced by global society, drawing their inspiration from the consistently dynamic and cosmopolitan city of Rotterdam.
 The academic education offered at our faculties is intensive, engaging and strongly focused on practical application.
 We increasingly perform our research in multidisciplinary teams, which are closely interwoven with international networks. www.eur.nl

 Erasmus School of Philosophy

 Erasmus School of Philosophy has research strengths in a number of research areas, including philosophy of economics.
 It offers a three-year bachelor programme in philosophy, a one-year master programme in philosophy and a two-year research master programme in philosophy and economics.
-Moreover, the Faculty offers a double degree (honours) undergraduate programme for students from other faculties at the Erasmus University.
+Moreover, the Faculty offers a double bachelor (honours) undergraduate programme for students from other faculties at the Erasmus University.
 In total the Faculty has about 500 students and 20 staff members.

 Erasmus Institute for Philosophy and Economics (EIPE)